juicedata/juicefs/docs/en/guide/dir-stats.md

 ```

 :::tip
-The [directory quota](./quota.md#directory-quota) functionality depends on directory stats, that's why setting a quota automatically enables directory stats.
-To disable directory stats for such volume, you'll need to remove all quotas.
+The [directory quota](./quota.md#directory-quota) functionality depends on directory statistics, so setting a quota automatically enables directory statistics.
+To disable directory statistics for such volumes, you need to remove all quotas.
 :::

-## Check directory stats {#check-directory-stats}
+## Check directory statistics {#check-directory-stats}

-Use `juicefs info $PATH` to check stats for a single directory:
+Use `juicefs info $PATH` to check statistics for a single directory:

 ```shell
 $ juicefs info /mnt/jfs/pjdfstest/